strdco/scan.datasatsto.se/README.md

 * The exhibitor scans the QR code, which loads `/123456789`.
 * Because the web server does not detect a cookie, it will present the user with a list of codes.
 * When the user clicks one of the codes, the browser loads `/123456789/exhibitorcode`, which completes the scan.
+* If the user long-presses an exhibitor code, they are given the option to add a custom note to the scan.

 ## Add a new event